Salah Zulfikar: 1955–1959: early career and breakthrough

-1960s: Stardom
+1960s: stardom

 Zulfikar's selection of diversified roles increased his popularity in Egypt and the Middle East.
-In 1960, he starred in Hassan El-Imam's I accuse (Eni Attahem), a thriller with Zulfikar sharing the lead with Zubaida Tharwat and Emad Hamdy, he portrayed the role of Salah the journalist.
-He starred in Niazi Mostafa's A Scrap of Bread (Louqmat Al-Aych) (1960) making good numbers in the box-office despite press predictions before the film's release.
-His next film was The Sacred Bond (Al Rubat Al Muqadas) (1960) alongside Sabah and Emad Hamdy earning him critical recognition from Cairo critics for both his role as an actor and a producer.
-Zulfikar was paired with Soad Hosny for the first time in Hassan El Imam's Money and Women (Mal Wa Nesaa) (1960), the film was a commercial success which later encouraged both movie stars to make four more films together.
-In 1961, Zulfikar starred in six films, the romantic comedy; That's What Love Is (El Hubb Keda) alongside Sabah was a great box-office success.
-Mahmoud Zulfikar's Rendezvous with the Past (Maww'ed Maa El Maady) alongside Mariam Fakhr Eddine was a romantic classic making good numbers in the box-office.
-Another romance was A Storm of Love (A'sefa Min Al Hubb) (1961) co-starring Nahed Sherif in her first leading role.
-He played his first villain role in his career, starring in the commercial hit Me and my Daughters (Ana wa Banaty) (1961) alongside leading veteran actor Zaki Rostom supported by Nahed Sherif and Fayza Ahmed.
-The following years, Salah Zulfikar achieved success throughout the Middle East through multiple film genres.
-He shared the lead with Mariam Fakhr Eddine in horror box-office hit The Cursed Palace (Al-Qasr Al-Mal'oun) (1962).
-His next role was Mahmoud, playing the lead in The Comic Society for Killing Wives (Gama'eyat Qatl al-Zawgat al-Hazleya) (1962), a comedy with a supporting cast including Zahrat El-Ola, Hussein Riad, Marie Mounib, Zeinat Sedki, among others.
-The film achieved good numbers in the box-office.
-He was paired with Soad Hosny for the second time in Ezz El-Dine Zulficar's Appointment at the Tower (Maww'ed Fil-borg) (1962), the film was a box-office hit.
+In 1960, he starred in Hassan El-Imam's I accuse, a thriller with Zulfikar sharing the lead with Zubaida Tharwat and Emad Hamdy.
+He starred in Niazi Mostafa's A Scrap of Bread (1960).
+He was paired with Soad Hosny for the first time in Hassan El Imam's Money and Women (1960), the film was a commercial success.

+In 1961, Zulfikar starred in six films, the romantic comedy; That's What Love Is alongside Sabah was a great box-office success.
+Another romance was A Storm of Love (1961) co-starring Nahed Sherif in her first leading role, and the film was a commercial failure.
+He played his first villain role of his career, starring in Me and my Daughters (1961) alongside leading veteran actor Zaki Rostom supported by Nahed Sherif and Fayza Ahmed, and the film was a success.
+The following years, Zulfikar achieved success throughout the Middle East through multiple film genres.
+He shared the lead with Mariam Fakhr Eddine in horror film The Cursed Palace (1962), a box-office hit.
+He was paired with Soad Hosny for the second time in Ezz El-Dine Zulficar's A Date at the Tower (1962), the film was a box-office hit.